Types of Aid

 For more information on the financial aid process, visit the American Student Assistance website.

-A loan is financial aid that must be repaid with interest.
-Loans are a type of need-based aid, meaning they are given based on financial need as determined by the Free Application for Federal Student Aid (FAFSA).
+A grant is financial aid that doesn't need to be repaid.
+Grants are often a type of need-based aid, meaning they are given based on financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 All students are required to file a FAFSA if they'd like to receive Federal Student Aid.